-The stomach bug, how do you know when to keep your child at home, and how do you know when you need to bring them into the doctor?
-That's what we're going to discuss today.
-I'm Dr. Cindy Gellner, on The Scope.
+The stomach bug, how do you know when to keep your child at home, and how do you know when you need to bring them to the doctor?

 Vomiting & Diarrhea